 Transparency and accountability are fundamental principles for UN Women in delivering development and humanitarian results for women and girls around the world.
-UN Women became a signatory to the International Aid Transparency Initiative (IATI) in 2012, which committed the organization to publicly disclose its information on Strategic Notes and development results and make it easier for all stakeholders to find, use and compare the standardized data.
+After UN Women became a signatory to the International Aid Transparency Initiative in 2012, it began publicly disclosing its information on Strategic Notes and development results and making it easier for all stakeholders to find, use and compare standardized data.

-UN Women has since successfully implemented a series of measures to underpin the principle of transparency in the organization’s operations, including positioning transparency in UN Women’s Strategic Plan 2022–2025.
+UN Women has since successfully implemented measures to deepen transparency in operations, including by positioning transparency in the Strategic Plan 2022–2025.

-Open.unwomen.org is UN Women’s own transparency portal.
-The portal aims to improve access to UN Women’s results and financial data and keep the public up to date on the results being delivered by all UN Women country, multi-country and regional offices (to be found under Our Reach).
-The portal will in the future also host UN Women global annual reporting data (to be found under Our Global Results), showing performance against its Strategic Plan 2022-2025 on a yearly basis.
+Open.unwomen.org is UN Women’s own Transparency Portal.
+It aims to improve access to UN Women’s results and financial data and keep the public updated on results delivered by all UN Women country, multi-country and regional offices (under Our Reach).
+The portal also hosts UN Women’s global annual reporting data (under Our Global Results), showing annual performance against its Strategic Plans.

-These efforts not only make information about our work easier to access, understand and use, but further support ongoing endeavors to make the organization more efficient, responsive, collaborative and better able to deliver on its commitments to women and girls, especially the most disadvantaged and marginalized.
+These efforts not only make information about UN Women’s work easier to access, understand and use, but further fuel an ongoing drive to make the organization more efficient, responsive, collaborative and better able to deliver on its commitments to women and girls, especially those who are most disadvantaged and marginalized.

-Open.unwomen.org enables users to find information on global and country-level results as well as funding partner details categorized broadly by location, funding source, and thematic areas.
-It also allows users to drill down for comprehensive results data, including budget, expenditure, UN partner, contributions to the Sustainable Development Goals (SDGs), and more.
+Open.unwomen.org enables users to find information on global and country results as well as funding partner details categorized broadly by location, funding source and thematic area.
+It allows users to drill down through comprehensive results data, including on budgets, expenditures, United Nations partners, contributions to the Sustainable Development Goals (SDGs) and more.

-Revenue recognition is per Management Accounts Reporting (as per Revenue Management Policy).
+Revenue recognition is based on management accounts reporting, per revenue management policy.
 Financial numbers are not certified.
-Certified numbers will be available at the end of the year.
+Certified numbers are available at the end of the year.

-* Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
-The final status of Jammu and Kashmir has not yet been agreed upon by the parties.
+** The dotted line represents approximately the Line of Control in Jammu and Kashmir agreed by India and Pakistan.
+The final status of Jammu and Kashmir has not yet been agreed by the parties.